How we can support you

 Support for siblings

 Following the death of a brother or sister, children often express their grief differently from adults.
-They don’t always have the words to communicate the complex range of feelings and tend to dip in and out of their grief.
 It can be helpful for them to have the opportunity to be in the safe and supportive environment with other children whose brother or sister has also died.

 Our carefully planned and therapeutic activities, which also include family workshops and a residential weekend, give children the opportunity to explore and understand their grief, thoughts and feelings in relation to their brother or sister and their parents.
 Through fun games and activities, the death of their brother or sister is acknowledged.

 This group offers bereaved brothers and sisters a chance to come together to work through their grief whilst having fun with others who understand.
 The sessions are held on the same day as the bereaved parents group and are facilitated by our experienced staff

 We want the children to know that we are there to help and support them.